COVID-19 vaccination rate could be higher than reported: MoFE - The Scoop

 The minister urged unvaccinated individuals to get their jabs as soon as possible so that Brunei can hit the 80 percent inoculation target earlier.

-The health ministry Friday administered vaccine doses to just 636 people even though 2,000 vaccination slots have been allocated.
+The health ministry Friday administered vaccine doses to just 636 people even though 2,000 vaccination slots have been allocated, indicating decreasing demand.

 On Saturday, walk-in vaccinations were also allowed for Brunei citizens and permanent residents who have yet to take their first COVID-19 jab.

-Gov’t looking into imposing heavier fines on curfew offenders
+Gov’t mulls heavier fines on curfew offenders

 YB Dato Dr Hj Mohd Amin said law enforcers may hand out heavier fines if more people continue to break the two-week COVID-19 night restrictions.